Updated June 8, 2023

 Introduction to Match Multiple Criteria in Excel

-Being a data analyst, you always need to deal with multiple criteria and conditions in order to get the desired result.
+In this article, we will learn about Excel Match Multiple Criteria.
+As a data analyst, you must always meet multiple criteria and conditions to get the desired result.
 In Excel, you can use the IF Statement for conditional outputs.
-However, at times you need to construct more sophisticated logical tests in order to get the desired results.
-It may include the multiple IF Statements (i.e. nested IF) or can also be achieved with the help of some logical operators used under IF statements.
-We ideally can construct multiple criteria’s using logical AND & OR operator under the IF Statement.
+However, sometimes you must construct more sophisticated logical tests to get the desired results.
+It may include multiple IF Statements (i.e., nested IF) or some logical operators under IF statements.
+Ideally, we can construct multiple criteria using the logical AND & OR operator under the IF Statement.

-- AND Operator: If you use logical AND operator/keyword under IF Statement, you will get TRUE as a result if all conditions/criteria are satisfied.
+- AND Operator: If you use logical AND operator/keyword under IF Statement, you will get TRUE if all conditions/criteria are satisfied.
 Otherwise, it will return FALSE.

-- OR Operator: If you use logical OR operator/keyword under IF statement, you’ll get TRUE as a result if at least one of the multiple conditions/criteria are satisfied.
+- OR Operator: If you use logical OR operator/keyword under the IF statement, you’ll get TRUE if at least one of the multiple conditions/criteria are satisfied.
 Else it will return FALSE.

 How to Match Multiple Criteria in Excel?

 To Match Multiple Criteria in Excel is very simple and easy.
 Let’s understand this function with some examples.

 Example #1 – AND/OR Operators Works for Multiple Criteria

 Suppose we have three sets of marks for a student, as shown below:

 Step 1: In cell E1, as we need to check how AND operator works for multiple criteria, start initiating the formula by typing “=AND(

 Step 2: We need to specify logical criteria under AND function.
 Use criteria as cell value greater than 16 for all cells (B1, C1, D1).
 You can use a comma as a separator to separate the multiple criteria conditions.
 See the screenshot below: